 The Wisconsin Department of Transportation (WisDOT) has maintained and rehabilitated these ramps, bridges, pavements and other structures on I-43 for over 50 years.
-The North-South Freeway has exceeded its design life and it is no longer economical to maintain.
+The North-South Freeway has exceeded its design life.

 To modernize this corridor, improvements will be constructed along 14 miles of I-43, from Silver Spring Drive north to WIS 60, in Milwaukee and Ozaukee counties.